mrjaimisra/TITO/README.md

 # TITO
-TITO is an acronym, which stands for...
+T.I.T.O. is an acronym, which stands for...

 T.he purpose of this thing
 I.s to give me a way of vizualizing